-The fall season is the signature season to find your new favorite TV show.
+The fall season is the signature time to find your new favorite TV show.
 With the weather cooling, darkness coming earlier, there is nothing that relaxes you more than curling up at home and finding a new primetime show to fall in love with, insert “The Good Place.”

 “The Good Place” stars Kristen Bell who plays Eleanor Shellstrop.
 After a tragic and bizarre truck-involved accident at a grocery store, Eleanor dies and finds herself in “the good place” (think: heaven), where she is greeted by Micheal (played by Ted Danson) who shows her the ins and outs of the afterlife.
-Shortly after Eleanor meets her soulmate Chidi (played by William Jackson Harper) and discovers that there was a mix-up and she’s not really supposed to be in the good place.
+Shortly after Eleanor meets her soulmate Chidi (played by William Jackson Harper), and discovers that there was a mix-up and she’s not supposed to be in the “good place” at all.
 From there we watch Eleanor and Chidi to clean Eleanor’s image up before he secret is exposed and she’s shipped off to the bad place.
 Blame Ebro had the wonderful opportunity to sit down with one of the show’s stars, actor William Jackson Harper who plays “Chidi” on the show.
 We discussed everything from his character on the breakout hit to diversity in Hollywood.
 “The Good Place” airs Thursdays at 8:30/7:30 C on NBC.
 Check out our interview below.

 Blame Ebro: How is it working with Kristen Bell and Ted Danson, who is a sitcom legend?